 My teaching interests relate to my ongoing research on the archaeology and anthropology of art, representation and heritage.
-Having taught in archaeolgy at the University of Southampton, cultural studies at the University of Winchester, and on the BA and MA Art History and Visual Culture at Richmond University, at The Open University I cluster manage the level 1 module A111 Discovering the Arts and Humanities, and I am a module team member on the MA in Art History and Visual Culture, A236 Exploring Art History and Visual Culture, A237 Art and Life Before 1800, and A336 Art History and Visual Culture Dissertation Project.
-I am External Examiner of the MA Cultural Astronomy and Astrology, Department of Archaeology, University of Wales Trinity St David’s and Standing Panel Member for External Examiners, Southampton Solent University.
-I am interested in supervising research students on topics which embrace a wide-range of themes relating to my research and teaching interests on the archaeology and anthropology of art, representation and heritage.
+Having taught in archaeolgy at the University of Southampton, cultural studies at the University of Winchester, as well as art history and visual culture at Richmond University, at The Open University I cluster manage the level 1 module A111 Discovering the Arts and Humanities and level 3 module A336 Art and Its Critical Histories (Dissertation).
+I am a module team member on the MA in Art History and Visual Culture, A336 Art and Its Critical Histories, A336 Art History and Visual Culture in the Modern World and A237 Art and Life Before 1800.
+I am External Examiner of the MA Cultural Astronomy and Astrology, Department of Archaeology, University of Wales Trinity St David’s.
+I am interested in supervising Doctoral research students on topics which embrace a wide-range of themes relating to my research and teaching interests on the archaeology and anthropology of art, representation and heritage.

 I have presented on my research on the archaeology and anthropology of art in a variety of public fora, including at such museums, galleries and art fairs as the National Portrait Gallery, Institute for Contemporary Art, Cuming Museum, Wellcome Collection, Horse Hospital, October Gallery, Arts Catalyst, Cob Gallery, Viktor Wynd Fine Art, and ArtRooms Art Fair.
 I have an Instagram account exploring art and archaeology, artarchaeologynow.

-My research on contenmporary Paganism and archaeology has been presented at various Pagan conferences, workshops and events, including the Pagan Federation Conference and I have written in a variety of public fora including British Archaeology, Strange Attractor Journal, Folkwitch, White Dragon, 3rd Stone, and Idunna: A Journal of Northern Tradition.
-I have also co-authored a book for Heathens entitled Galdrbok: Practical Heathen Runecraft, Shamanism and Magic (2015).
+My research on contemporary Paganism and archaeology has been presented at various Pagan conferences, workshops and events, including the Pagan Federation Conference and I have written in a variety of public fora including British Archaeology, Strange Attractor Journal, Folkwitch, White Dragon, 3rd Stone, and Idunna: A Journal of Northern Tradition.
+I have also co-authored a book for Heathens entitled Galdrbok: Practical Heathen Runecraft, Shamanism and Magic (paperback 2022).
 I am a Trustee of the Dragon Project Trust exploring anomalous phenomena at archaeological monuments and 'sacred' sites.